Access4all/adg/pages/examples/hiding-elements/is-css-discriminating-people-with-special-needs/README.md

 ---
 layout: layout
 title: "Is CSS discriminating people with special needs?"
+navigation_title: "Is CSS discriminating people with special needs?"
 position: 6
 lead: "It seems that CSS is all about targeting the visual channel.
 Can this be interpreted as discrimination towards people with special needs?"
 ---